 - Better yet, do you use this information to tailor your email communications?

 If you answered “no” to any of the above questions, this article is for you.
-Infusionsoft can help you to better communicate with your contact base, and ultimately help you make more sales through the art of surveying and tagging.
+Infusionsoft by Keap can help you to better communicate with your contact base, and ultimately help you make more sales through the art of surveying and tagging.

 If you are new to the idea of segmentation, here it is in a nutshell:

 Segmentation is the art of identifying and categorizing contact lists.